Where there’s fire, there’s smoke.

 The world is waking up to the importance of the mighty mitochondria; there is growing awareness of how critical they are for life - therefore, we need to look after them as much as possible.

-MitoQ is a breakthrough, mitochondria-targeted CoQ10 antioxidant, which is absorbed directly into the body of the mitochondria, hundreds of times more effectively than other CoQ10 supplements, where it is used to line the mitochondrial wall, helping to maintain its structural integrity and neutralize the free radicals that accumulate within.
-The unique properties of MitoQ also help to ensure that the important free radical signalling is not impaired.
+MitoQ is a breakthrough, mitochondria-targeted CoQ10 antioxidant, which is absorbed directly into the body of the mitochondria, hundreds of times more effective than other CoQ10 supplements, where it is used to line the mitochondrial wall, helping to support its structural integrity and neutralize the free radicals that accumulate within.
+The unique properties of MitoQ also help to ensure that the important free radical signaling is not impaired.

 MitoQ is a world-first, mitochondria-rejuvenating CoQ10 antioxidant.